Inside: What things to add to your baby registry

 We had a playpen in our bedroom for the first few months after our babies were born.
 They had their own beds, and they were within mama’s reach if they needed me.
 The playpen served us well beyond the bassinet function.
 It went with us outside and on picnics to serve as a playpen for baby, it went traveling with us and served as a portable crib.
 It’s versatile and meets many needs.
 Don’t forget fitted sheets for the bassinet, 2-3 should be plenty.

-If you have room for more baby hear, you can add the following to your baby registry:
+If you have room for more baby gear, you can add the following to your baby registry:

 A rocking chair is one of the nursery necessities.
 Even if you plan on teaching your baby to fall asleep by herself, the rocking chair will come handy for feedings, morning cuddles, and evening reading.